tencentyun/qcloud-documents/product/数据库/分布式云数据库DCDB/1.产品简介/典型应用场景_en.md

 ## Large Applications (Real-time Transaction with Ultra-high Concurrency)

-Service providers from e-commerce, finance, O2O, social applications, retail, SaaS industries generally have the following problems that restrict the development of business: a large user base (up to a million or above), frequent marketing activities, slower response from core trading system database.
+Service providers from e-commerce, finance, O2O, social applications, retail, SaaS industries generally have the following problems that restrict the development of business: a large user base (up to a million or above), frequent marketing activities and slower response from core trading system database.
 DCDB provides linear scale-out feature to improve processing capacity in real time and increase the access efficiency up to over 15 million QPS, allowing rapid respond to real-time transactions with high concurrency.

 Currently, WeChat Pay, Tenpay, pay.qq.com, JD.com, taobao.com and many other platforms use the DCDB-based database.